Skip to content

 • Index frequently queried columns.

-• Minimize the use of leading wildcards in LIKE clauses.
+• Avoid leading wildcards in LIKE clauses.

-• Only select the necessary columns in your queries.
+• Only select the columns you need.